 You’ve already learned why it’s wise to steer clear of open Wi-Fi networks.
 Sometimes it’s unavoidable, though.
 For example, if you have a 4-hour layover at an airport, you might try and get freelance work done during the downtime.
 The airport Wi-Fi may be your only option, and those are often unsecured connections.

 Fortunately, a virtual private network (VPN) can boost your security.
-It’s a tool that encrypts your data and routes it through a secured “tunnel” while you use the internet.
+It’s a tool that encrypts your data and routes it through a secured “tunnel” while using the internet.
 This method keeps your data secured.
 Even internet service providers can’t see data sent through a VPN.
 Check out free or low-cost options first.
 They usually offer premium packages to buy if you like the service.

 5. Pick Strong, Unique Passwords

-There are probably at least a few password-protected interfaces you use a freelancer, and there’s a good chance you may deal with significantly more.
+There are probably at least a few password-protected interfaces you use as a freelancer, and there’s a good chance you may deal with significantly more.
 Digital Guardian carried out a survey that found 70% of users relied on more than 10 password-protected services, and nearly 30% said they had too many to count.

-If you use a lot of passwords, it’s tempting to go with ones that are easy to remember or use the same one across multiple sites.
+If you use many passwords, it’s tempting to go with ones that are easy to remember or use the same one across multiple sites.
 But those are both bad practices for cybersecurity.
 Instead, select complex passwords and pick a different one for every site.
 Using a password manager can help.
 It only requires you to remember a single master password for access to all the websites you use that require passwords.
 Some can also randomly generate new passwords for you.